“An Explosion of Summer Flavours”

 Juniper on the nose and a sweet fruitiness without being jammy.
 Raspberry and rhubarb combine delicately to form a summery scent.
 Quite intoxicating.

 Unmistakable as coming from the St Giles distillery.
 The rich creaminess with full-on flavour is there with the added bonus of a clean raspberry taste.
 The balance of sweet raspberry and tart rhubarb is just right.
 If I didn’t know ginger was there I wouldn’t honestly have been able to pick it out.
 It is present more as a suggestion.

 Juniper is there too to satisfy the purists.
 It comes sauntering in late as though it doesn’t want to make a big show of itself like the raspberry.
 But this is definitely gin.

 Their signature lemongrass, I was pleased to find, is also there.
 Its perfumed lemon flavour is held back so as not to make the gin too soapy.

 The whole combine to make a very tasty gin indeed.

-Designed as a sipping gin it does what it says on the ‘label’.
+Created as a sipping gin it does what it says on the ‘label’.
 You can add a splash of tonic if you wish.
 I added a bit more and some fresh raspberries for a refreshing long drink.
 I also tried it with a dash of homemade cucumber syrup and premium tonic.
 Divine.

 St. Giles Raspberry, Rhubarb & Ginger Gin is available to purchase online.